etechlearner/enterprise/README.md

 - [Kapacitor](https://www.influxdata.com/time-series-platform/kapacitor/) v1.3 for alerting and metrics processing
 - [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) v1.4 for metrics collection
 - [Mtail](https://github.com/google/mtail) v3.0 for whitebox monitoring of application logs

+Please note that the above recommendations are entirely optional if your organization already has a monitoring and alerting solution in place.

 ## Components